Climate United

 The Climate United Fund is a nonprofit organization which focuses on environmentally sustainable economically oriented projects in low-income communities.
 It is a partnership between Calvert Impact Capital, the Community Preservation Corp of the Community Development Financial Institutions Fund, and Center for Community Self-Help.

 In 2024, it was awarded $6.97 billion by the Environmental Protection Agency (EPA) as part of a $20 billion government investment by Biden administration to finance community-based climate change oriented projects.
 In March 2025, Climate United sued the EPA and Citibank, which manages the money granted, claiming the funds awarded to the group in 2024 are being illegally withheld.

+In 2025, the organization announced a $30 million fund called Climate United NEXT, which would distribute grants up to $300,000 to climate projects over the next five years.